 With microdosing, you can successfully transition from a full opioid agonist to the partial opioid agonist buprenorphine right away without the need for a taper first.

 Suboxone works to keep brain chemicals stabilized and help to minimize drug cravings and withdrawal symptoms.
 Microdosing with Suboxone can be started immediately.
 There is no need to wait for withdrawal and drug cravings to start, making it an appealing way to initiate Suboxone for patients who, for whatever reason, cannot tolerate the washout period usually required prior to taking the first dose of Suboxone.
 It is therefore an effective method for minimizing opioid withdrawal symptoms and helping to treat opioid use disorder.

 Suboxone microdosing can be a great option for treating OUD for appropriate candidates.
 Microdosing can be particularly helpful for patients who, for various reasons, cannot abstain from opioids long enough to enter withdrawal organically in order to begin traditional doses of Suboxone.

 With Suboxone microdosing, you can transition from full opioid agonists to a MAT protocol right away.
 But you should only do this under a doctor’s supervision.
 Microdosing can improve the safety and outcome of treatment and help to prevent the precipitation of withdrawal.

-Suboxone can be prescribed by a qualified medical provider to be picked up at your local pharmacy.
+Suboxone can be prescribed online by a qualified medical provider to be picked up at your local pharmacy.
 Suboxone microdosing then can be useful in telemedicine and a highly effective tool for OUD treatment.
 Talk to your doctor if you think a microdosing strategy might be right for you.